floydnoel/nwk_policies/privacy/recruitment/index.md

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/Nerds With Keyboards/policies/commits/master).
-Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).
+You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/nwk_policies/policies/commits/master).
+Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m. nerdswithkeyboards.com/).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@Nerds With Keyboards.com](mailto:privacy@Nerds With Keyboards.com).
+Please get in touch by emailing us at [privacy@nerdswithkeyboards.com](mailto:privacy@nerdswithkeyboards.com).